MichaelELeonard/Python-API-Challenge/README.md

 ## City Latitude vs Temperature
-When examining City Max Latitude vs. Temperature most of the cities in the study seem to be located between a latitude of -40* to 60*, representing a horizontal range of 3450 miles.
-Most of the cities in the chart reside in a Temperature (C) range of 0 to 35 degrees Celsius (32-95 degrees Fahrenheit).
-This result is not surprising as 32-95 degrees Fahrenheit is typically a comfortable temperature range for human beings.
+When examining City Max Latitude vs. Temperature most of the cities are located between a latitude of -40° to 60° and have a temperature of range of 0° to 35° degrees Celsius (32°-95° Fahrenheit).
+This result is not surprising as 32°-95° degrees Fahrenheit is typically a comfortable temperature range for human beings.

 <img src="Pics/CITY LATITUDE VS TEMPERATURE.png" width="468" height="377">

 ## City Latitude vs Humidity
 While looking at City Latitude vs. Humidity the cities seem to be diversified across latitudinal coordinates, but a majority appear to reside in the 60-100% humidity range.
-This graph highlights a human tendency to gravitate to warmer climates, but also outlines humans ability to adapt to a wide variety of latitudes and environmental environments.
+This graph highlights a human tendency to gravitate to warmer climates, but also outlines humans’ ability to adapt to a wide variety of latitudes and environmental environments.

 <img src="Pics/CITY LATITUDE VS HUMIDITY.png" width="475" height="376">